RAXR-Capstone/project_danger_zone/README.md

 This accident.csv was acquired from [www.myaccident.org].
 We only took in accidents from Mid February - Mid August of 2021 that occurred in San Antonio, TX and surrounding areas.
 Every accident page will have the date, time, location, information of the cars, drivers, and cause as well as if they reported an injury, etc.

 We did create new features based on existing ones.
-We used redacted VIN numbers to acquire all the vehicle types.
+We used redacted VIN to acquire all the vehicle types.

 <br>